EGR314Team308/Team308.github.io/index.md

 [Link to Appendix A: Team Organization](Appendix A Team Organization.md) <br>

+## User Needs, Benchmarking, and Requirements

+The team started the user needs process by finding and writing down 5 different products that relate to a mobile weather station.
+The purpose of this was to see the good and bad reviews that were on these products in order to either implement or provide aspects that the device did not.
+This allows the team to see the user needs in the available market.
+Below in the link are the 5 products or Voice of the Customer Benchmarking that the team chose.

+# Organize

+The team organized the 100 user needs below based on the latent and explicit to see the main problems with current products.
+This allowed the teams to combine and split the user needs into 8 different catagories.

+# Develop Requirements

 [Link to User Needs, Benchmarking, and Requirements](User Needs, Benchmarking, and Requirements.md) <br>
 [Link to Design Ideation](Design Ideation.md) <br>
 [Link to Presentation 1](Presentation 1.md) <br>